MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/configure-smb-client-require-encryption.md

 Setting the policy to disabled or not configured removes the encryption requirement.

 >[!IMPORTANT]
->Be careful when deploying SMB encryption through group policy to a heterogenous fleet.
-Legacy SMB servers such as Windows Server 2008 R2 won’t support SMB 3.0.
-Older third-party SMB servers in some cases can support SMB 3.0 but won't support encryption.
+>Be careful when deploying SMB encryption through organization-wide.
+Legacy SMB servers such as Windows Server 2008 R2 don't support SMB 3.0.
+Older third-party SMB servers in some cases can support SMB 3.0 but might not support encryption.

 # [PowerShell](#tab/powershell)